1Password/vault-plugin-secrets-onepassword/QUICKSTART.md

 #### List items

-Returns item title and UUID for items stored in the specified 1Password vault:
+Returns the title and UUID for items stored in the specified 1Password vault:

 ```sh
 vault list op/vaults/<vault_name_or_uuid>